GPTCLEANUP AI

 Publishing workflows often involve copying text between systems.
 Hidden characters can create unexpected spacing or break internal search and analytics.
 Detecting them before publishing keeps content clean and consistent.
 This is particularly useful for meta titles, descriptions, and navigation labels where small formatting errors are highly visible.

 From an SEO perspective, the tool does not improve rankings directly, but it helps maintain clean text that is easier to index and analyze.
 Consistent text also improves user trust and readability.
-The detector is best used as a quality check after copy is finalized and before it is published.
+The detector is best used as a quality check after copy is finalized and before it is pushed to a CMS or site.

 Accessibility and Usability Benefits